fondbot/framework/README.md

 # FondBot

-FondBot is a framework for creating chat bots.
+FondBot is a Laravel framework library for creating chat bots.

 ## Installation